postgrespro/mamonsu/documentation/configuration_file.md

 backup_dirs = /backup_dir1,/backup_dir2
 pg_probackup_path = /usr/bin/pg_probackup-11
 ```
+Let's take a closer look at these examples:

 **[preparedtransaction]**
 This plugin gets age in seconds of the oldest prepared transaction and number of all transactions prepared for a two-phase commit.
-For additional information refer to [PREPARE TRANSACTION](https://postgrespro.com/docs/postgresql/13/sql-prepare-transaction) and [pg_prepared_xacts](https://postgrespro.com/docs/postgresql/13/view-pg-prepared-xacts).
+For additional information refer to [PREPARE TRANSACTION](https://postgrespro.com/docs/postgresql/14/sql-prepare-transaction) and [pg_prepared_xacts](https://postgrespro.com/docs/postgresql/14/view-pg-prepared-xacts).

 The *max_prepared_transaction_time parameter* specifies the threshold in seconds for the age of the prepared transaction.